 All of the above.
 Each one is a part of who I am, and if I can’t play, write, produce, and mix music, I’m unhappy.
 If I can’t create products, I’m also unhappy.

 Absolutely.
-My samples were being used in Billboard Top 20 songs but I was unable to use this information, based upon the secrecy of the engineers who were using them.
+My samples were being used in Billboard Top 20 songs but I was unable to use that information because of the secrecy of the engineers who were using them.
 I finally achieved some mainstream success when guys like Mike Shipley, Jay Baumgardner, and Ross Hogarth started to promote their use of the samples.

-There was only about 100 copies of the original sample CD, which had a lot of one shots and sometimes a few multi-samples.
+There were only about 100 copies of the original sample CD.
+It had a lot of one shots and sometimes a few multi-samples.
 If you find one, please send it to me!
-I tried to buy one on eBay a few years back, but it ended up going for $1000, and I lost the bidding.
+I tried to buy one on eBay a few years back but it ended up going for $1000, and I lost the bidding.
 But someone did send me an original copy that they found in a studio in mint condition.
 I plan on framing it.
-It has hand-written text on it “Steven Slate Drums” and then my old cell phone number.
+It has hand-written text on it that says “Steven Slate Drums”, followed by my old cell phone number.